Ericsson/dataplanebook/src/glossary.rst

      command-line program, or via the ``/proc`` file system.

-     The act of configuring processor affinity is also known as CPU pinning, where the latter term is often used when a thread is limited to a single CPU core only (i.e., the thread is "pinned to a core").
+     The act of configuring processor affinity is also known as CPU pinning.
+The use of the term pinning is often restricted to situations where a thread limited to a single CPU core only (i.e., the thread is "pinned to a core").

    Program order
-      Operations are said to be done in program order if their results are globally visible in the same order as the operations were specified in the program's source code.
+      Operations are said to be done in program order if the result of their execution is globally visible (e.g., to other CPU cores in the system) in the same order as the operations were specified in the program's source code.

    RAN
       The Radio Access Network (RAN) is the network that sits between